sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 k get svc
 k describe
 - check for the Selector that indicates hr

+## Where is the configuration file located for configuring the CoreDNS service?
+ kubectl -n kube-system describe deployments.apps coredns | grep -A2 Args | grep Corefile
 ```